-- We believe we have an imperative to continue this work by building on our longstanding efforts to develop resources and partnerships in support of student social and emotional health.
+- It is imperative to continue this work by building on our longstanding efforts to develop resources and partnerships in support of student wellness.

-- Any approach at the district or school level will need to be systemic; no one role/person in the system can be responsible for students’ social and emotional health AND persons in all roles must understand how they can influence or undermine students’ social and emotional health.
+- Any approach at the district or school level will need to be systemic.
+All people in all roles must understand how they influence student wellness.

-- Challenges to social and emotional health come from many sources including, peer and family relationships, academic stress, doubts/questions about personal identity, societal pressures, socio-economic status, racism, and inequities people face.
+- Challenges to student wellness come from many sources including, peer and family relationships, academic stress, identity and intersectionality, societal pressures, socio-economic status, racism, and inequities people face.

-- We believe, and research supports the idea that, strong social and emotional health benefits academic performance.
-Efforts to strengthen social and emotional health are an aide to, not a distraction from, academic success.
+- We believe, and research supports the idea that strong nutritional, social, and emotional health benefits academic performance.
+Efforts to strengthen these areas are an aide to, not a distraction from, academic success.